MetaModels/docs-de/manual/first-metamodel.rst

 The filter setting define the rules for the target, your detail page.

-.. note:: Set filter settings for list views*
+Set filter settings for list views

 (todo: MetaModel Advanced, just one jump-to-page for multiple languages)